yoannisj/craft-starter/README.md

 ## References

-The following articles were used as references to built this project, and contain further information about the project's setup and practices:
+The following articles were used as references to build this project, and contain further information about the project's setup and practices:

 - https://mattgrayisok.com/a-craft-cms-development-workflow-with-docker-part-1-local-development
 - https://mattgrayisok.com/logging-from-craft-cms-in-docker